 What would I be asked to do?

-You would be tested on your ability to plan routes through London and navigate novel environments displayed on an iPad.
+You would be tested on your ability to plan routes through London.
 You will also be asked to complete some short questionnaires.

 You will also be invited to have an MRI (magnetic resonance imaging) scan.
 Some people will not be able to have an MRI scan.
 Those are people who have a pace-maker, a metal implant or get claustrophobic easily.

 The MRI scan will take a detailed 3D picture of your brain and it will also record brain activity as you plan routes through London.